Focused Gold Exploration in Nevada

 Two drill holes were completed at the Main zone and one at the Ridge zone.
 One of the holes at the Main zone intersected anomalous gold and arsenic values of up to 400 ppb gold and 2,600 ppm arsenic.

-Examples of silicification in drill core with Au and trace-elements as noted for assay intervals typically 1.5m in length.
+Examples of silicification in drill core with gold and trace-elements as noted for assay intervals typically 1.5-meters in length.

 The Painted Hills property is 17 miles southwest of Denio, Nevada.
 A historical exploration program tested a portion of the 1.5-kilometer strike length on the property.
 Previous operators have conducted historical drilling on the property which identified a Middle Miocene gold system that shares similarities with the Sleeper vein deposit which is 85 kilometers southeast of the property.